Officer 666 (1916 film)

 The cover of the novel Officer 666, illustrated by James Montgomery Flagg.

 Officer 666 is a 1916 silent film made in Australia, based on a successful Broadway comedy of 1912.
 The film was directed by Fred Niblo who would go on to direct The Mark of Zorro, The Three Musketeers, Blood and Sand and over forty more films.

 Plot

-In New York, millionaire Travers Gladwin (Fred Niblo) learns of a plot to steal his collection of paintings by some art criminals led by Alfred Wilson (Sydney Stirling).
+In New York, millionaire Travers Gladwin learns of a plot to steal his collection of paintings by some art criminals led by Alfred Wilson.
 Gladwin pretends to leave to go on holiday, but actually remains in the area disguised as a policeman.
 Wilson and his gang arrive, with Wilson posing as Gladwin, and a young lady as his fiancee.
 Gladwin tries to stop the robbery but eventually lets Wilson go in order to save the honour of the young lady.